ashleefv/MetastaticCancerECMRemodeling/README.md

 [![DOI](https://zenodo.org/badge/125926100.svg)](https://zenodo.org/badge/latestdoi/125926100)

 ## Overview
-This mathematical model describse the dynamic process of extracellular matrix remodeling in the vicinity of a primary tumor at the onset of metastasis.
+This mathematical model describes the dynamic process of extracellular matrix remodeling in the vicinity of a primary tumor at the onset of metastasis.
 The biological network under investigation consists of cancer cells, two populations of collagen fibers, and two enzymes that react to remodel the microenvironment, impacting cancer cell migration away from the primary tumor.